bootpop/pyton/README.md

 Generates a random int and if it meets the proper requirements, will add a stutter to the word along the list.

 # **Water**<br />
 Mini game that requires you to fill an empty glass with water.
-Compete against a CPU to see who can fill the glass with the most water until it overflows.
+Compete against a CPU to see who can get the closest to the generated volume before it overflows.